fragaria/websocket-proxy/README.md

 By default, server launches on port **8090**.

+Server accepts these environamental variables:

+- ADDRESS ...
+TCP/IP address to listen on (default: localhost)
+- PORT: ...
+TCP/IP port number to bind to (default: 8090)
+- KEY_SERVER_URL ...
+URL to a key server.
+When set, WS Server will call GET request on ``<KEY_SERVER_URL>/key/<client-key>"```.
+If the othe party responds with other status code than 200, the connecting client is immediatelly disconnected.
+  If KEY_SERVER_URL is undefined, client with any key can connect (default: undefined).

 ## Connecting a client to the server

 Using websocket-proxy client, you can connect your service in your isolated